xrdocs/telemetry/_tutorials/telemetry-stack-update-grpc-tls.md

 # Telemetry configuration

+Only partial configuration will be shown in the examples below.
+Refer to my [previous article](https://xrdocs.io/telemetry/tutorials/telemetry-stack-update-qos-interface-statistics-example/) and to the [Github repository](https://github.com/RomainCyr/tig-stack-qos-interface-statistics) for full configuration files.

 ## Dial-out method

 In the dial-out scenario, the TLS server is the Telegraf collector and the client is the router.
 Therefore, the routers must be able to verify the Telegraf certificate.